postmannen/actress/README.md

 				case ev := <-p.InCh:
 					// The event received here came here since an event was processed,
                     // and a value was set in the DstNode field of the event.
+                    // Also, when an event is received here, the type of event is ETRemote,
+                    // and the NextEvent field holds the original event that was
+                    // processed when it was decided to send it to a remote node.
 					//
-                    // We can now choose to do what we want with the event.
-The original
+                    // We can now take the NextEvent and choose to do what we want with the event.
-                    // event is received in the InCh and put in the ev variable.
                     //
                     // The DstNode field holds the name of the remote node.
 We can then use
                     // that as the topic if we want send the event to a remote node over MQTT.